springload/springload-analytics/README.md

 ## Custom tracking

-For more targeted tracking you can specify event data by populating the data-analytics attribute with pipe (|) separated values.
+Custom targeted tracking you can specify event data by populating the data-analytics attribute with pipe (|) separated values.

 ```javascript
 SpringloadAnalytics.setupTrackables({